coingecko/steemprice-feed/README.md

 **General step**

-- git clone this repo `git clone git@github.com:coingecko/steemprice-feed.git`
+- git clone this repo `git clone git@github.com:superoo7/hiveprice-feed.git`
-- `cd steemprice-feed`
+- `cd hiveprice-feed`
 - edit .env.sample to .env (`cp .env.sample .env` then `nano .env` or `vi .env`)

 ```
-ACTIVEKEY= # Steem Active Key (String)
+ACTIVEKEY= # Hive Active Key (String)
-WITNESS= # Steem Witness Username (String)
+WITNESS= # Hive Witness Username (String)
 PEGMULTI=1 # Peg Multiple settings (Number) [default: 1]
 WEBSOCKETTIMEOUT=10 # Time out in minutes for checking web socket (Number) [default: 10]
 PRICETIMEOUT=5 # Time out in minutes for last price check (Number) [default: 5]
 SENSITIVITY=0.000 # Sensitivity for the price update.
 (Float) [default: 0.000]
 ```

-- The default SENSITIVITY is set to `0.000` so that whenever there's a price change, the script will update STEEM price.
+- The default SENSITIVITY is set to `0.000` so that whenever there's a price change, the script will update HIVE price.
 - WEBSOCKETTIMEOUT is to check whether the websocket update the price or not (using js `setInterval`)
 - PRICETIMEOUT will check the last price update date time, to check whether web socket did get the price from the server.
 If not, restart the web socket connection.